CarreraPHP/jfc/server/Readme.md

-To run the ruby server.
+#To run the ruby server.

-Create a BAT or SH file with below code
+##Create a BAT or SH file with below code

 `ruby ~\MyWorkspace\jfc\server\main.rb`

 `PAUSE`

+To merge files, see tehe comments of merge.rb